Rasmus-Emil-H/boar/README.md

 Controllers are instansiated with a Request and Response object.

-The Request object are responsible for getting the body from the client, within the proper context, and can be accesed by any controllers like so
+The Request object are responsible for getting the body from the client, within the proper context, and can be accesed by any controllers like below in the body variable

 ```
+<?php

+namespace app\controllers;

+use \app\core\src\Controller;

+class LanguageController extends Controller {

+    public function changeSession() {
+		$this->denyGETRequest();

 		$body = $this->requestBody;

+        $this->response->ok('42069');
+    }

+}
 ```

-The Response object are responsible for returning the proper response to the client, based on various scenarios, and can be done like so
+The Response object are responsible for returning the proper response to the client, based on various scenarios, and can be done like below

 ```
 <?php